Description

 Hands-on Learning Activities

-Students will complete 15-20 experiments and activities throughout the year to help them connect with the material.
-Some labs are completed together in class, and other labs are discussed in class and completed after class.
+Students will complete 15–20 experiments and activities throughout the year to help them connect with the material.
+Some labs are completed together in class, while others are discussed in class and completed independently afterward.

 Course Outline